 No doubt that you heard that Elektra fights Bullseye.
-It happens in Daredevil 181, and it results in one of the most infamous series twists in comic book history.
+It happens in Daredevil 181 (Affiliate Link), and it results in one of the most infamous series twists in comic book history.
 Elektra fights with a sai and Bullseye fights with a gun, however their common trait is that they were both assassins working for the Kingpin.

 The plot of Daredevil 181 is that Bullseye breaks out of prison after the Punisher alerts him that he had been replaced as the Kingpin’s top assassin.
 He discovers that the new assassin is Elektra.
 The result, of course, is Elektra vs Bullseye.
 After much fighting, Bullseye kills Elektra but slitting her throat with a playing card, and then stabbing her with a sai.